ReichertL/Student-Code-Testing-Pipeline/Readme.md

 ### 2.3 Resources, Config Files and Templates

-There needs to be a resource directory inside the `eval_pipline directory` which contains:
+There needs to be a resource directory inside the `eval_pipeline directory` which contains:

   - `config_database_integrator.config`